NexusMutual/docs/docs/rwi-vault/rwi-vault.md

 The Real World Insurance Vault (“RWI Vault”) allows sophisticated investors to earn yield on their USDC.

+The Vault is a separate product from the Nexus Mutual protocol.
+It has its own contracts, its own approval process for depositors, and its own [governance](governance.md).
+Cover, staking and claims are not involved, and NXM is not involved.
+The two are connected in the ways set out [below](#relationship-to-nexus-mutual).

 The Vault is deployed on Ethereum mainnet with infrastructure based on the ERC-7540 standard.
 The underlying returns are sourced by providing solvency capital and reserves off-chain to back regulated insurance policies.

 The [yield](yield-structure/yield-structure.md) earned by depositors consists of two components: